StrangeBeeCorp/cloud-distrib-resources/azure.terraform_0.12/ug-secops-vnet/README.md

 ## Bastion host
 We launch an instance to act as a bastion host (defaults to B2s - 2 vCPUs / 4 GiB RAM). **Bastion host hardening is not performed automatically** but you should definitely harden this host going forward if you will use it in a production context.
 We do however strictly limit access to and from this host.

 The bastion host will run the latest Ubuntu image from Canonical.
-The default sudoer user is *azureuser*.
+The default sudoer user is *ubuntu*.

 ## myNVA host
 We launch an instance to act as a network virtual appliance (NVA - defaults to DS2_v2 - 2 vCPUs / 7 GiB RAM / Accelerated networking supported).
 This instances makes it possible to NAT outgoing traffic from the private subnet. **NVA host hardening is not performed automatically** but you should definitely harden this host going forward if you will use it in a production context.
 We do however strictly limit access to and from this host.

 The NVA host will run the latest Ubuntu image from Canonical.
-The default sudoer user is *azureuser*.
+The default sudoer user is *ubuntu*.

 ## SecOps vnet prerequisites